 Evaluating market problems helps us understand the nuances of customers’ needs, desires, and goals.
-By understanding market problems, we can identify market opportunities.
-A market opportunity is a gap in the market that we can fill with products and services.
+By understanding them, we can identify gaps in the market that we can fill with products and services.

 Market problems are the challenges, frustrations, and unmet needs of your market.
 When considering market problems, it is important to expand the definition of “market” to include your existing customers, your target audience, and broader audiences.
 That could include a larger base of potential customers, including your competitors’ customers, non-customers who are searching for solutions, and non-customers who are not searching for solutions.